jaytoday/MCPJungle/README.md

   }
 }
 ```

+You can watch a quick video on [How to connect Cursor to MCPJungle](https://youtu.be/SaUqj-eLPnw).

 ## Enabling/Disabling Tools
 You can enable or disable a specific tool or all the tools provided by an MCP Server.